hkarl/propgen/docsource/usage.rst

 lot of the templates, at least.)
 This part is started by a *level-2 heading* "Tasks".

 Inside this section, there can be any number of *level-3 headings*, starting with "Task Description: ", and then the **symbolic label** of each task: Each task is assigned a label, typically a short word or phrase (no spaces!) via which information about this task at various places in this page can be cross-linked.
+It really makes *no sense at all* to use labels of the forme, e.g., t2.2 to indicate the second deliverable in the second task in workpackage two.
+The entire point here is have things numbered automatically; using such numbers as names really defeats the purpose and makes resorting of such entities (workpackage, tasks, deliverables, milestones) totally confusing.

 Then, there should be, per task, *two level-4 headings* "Objectives" and "Description of work".
 The purpose is similar to the WP descriptions,